zerohd4869/SACL/SACL-LSTM/README.md

 cd /SACL/SACL-LSTM
 ```

-To extract the roberta features for the target dataset, follow the scripts in the [COSMIC](https://github.com/declare-lab/conv-emotion/tree/master/COSMIC/feature-extraction) repo and place them in the `/SACL/SACL-LSTM/data/` directory.
+Extract the roberta features for the target dataset following the scripts in the [COSMIC](https://github.com/declare-lab/conv-emotion/tree/master/COSMIC/feature-extraction) repo, and place them in the `/SACL/SACL-LSTM/data/` directory.

 2. Install dependencies